Skip to content

 minimalism art

 Understanding the Minimalism Movement in Art The Origins of Minimalism Minimalism in art began in the 1960s.
-It was a reaction to the busy styles of the past.
-Artists wanted to strip art down to it...
+It was a response to the complex art of the time.
+Artists wanted to make things simpler....

 Read more